David-Wobrock/helmut-slack-bot/README.md

 * Clone the repo
 * run `npm install`

-You are ready to start the server with by running `npm start`
+You are ready to start the server with by running `npm start`.

 ## Usage